 - Sunscreen: Your child will be participating in outdoor activities while at camp; therefore it is very important to send sunscreen every day.
 We recommend applying sunscreen prior to camp and sending extra so we can reapply to ensure they will be protected.

-- Swimming Gear: Please pack a SWIMSUIT and TOWEL for your child everyday!
-We also recommend that you send goggles, lifejacket and other swimming gear if needed.
+- Swimming Gear: Please pack a SWIMSUIT and TOWEL for your child every day!
+We also recommend that you send goggles, a lifejacket, and other swimming gear if needed.

 - Backpack: A backpack is recommended for all of your child’s belongings.
 Please label every item with their full name to avoid mix up and confusion with other camper’s belongings.

-- Snacks/Lunch: It is essential for campers to arrive with a substantial lunch and 2 healthy snacks packed to keep them energized for the day.
+- Snacks/Lunch: It is essential for campers to arrive with a substantial lunch and two healthy snacks packed to keep them energized for the day.

 What NOT to bring